ibst1/allele-spectrum/README.md

 # Analyses
 ## 1. De novo mutations
 One possible way to investigated mutation frequency patterns is by sequencing children and parents and identify de novo mutations (DNMs).
-[Smith et al (2018)](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007254) compiled data from three studies which included more than 130,000 autosomal DNMs.
+Smith et al (2018) compiled data from three studies which included more than 130,000 autosomal DNMs.
+I extracted the mutation classes from this data

 Description of data acquisition ìs in file `DNM_data_download.txt` and extraction of mutation groups is described in `DNM_extract_groups.sh`.
 When ...